CXO Guide to Rationalize Cloud Costs and Ensure Measurable ROI

 Defining Resource-Tagging Strategy:

-Tracking resources is essential to understanding cloud costs and architecture review.
+Tracking resources is essential to understanding cloud cost optimisation and architecture review.
 The correct tagging process for help in the cloud, identification of tag applications at the required levels, and automated deployment of tags are crucial to ensure that tag data is coherent.

 Reservations: